La Vila Olímpica del Poblenou

-La Vila Olímpica del Poblenou or La Villa Olímpica (The Olympic Village of Poblenou) is a neighborhood in the Sant Martí district of Barcelona, Catalonia (Spain).
+La Vila Olímpica del Poblenou or La Vila Olímpica (/ca/; The Olympic Village of Poblenou) is a neighborhood in the Sant Martí district of Barcelona, Catalonia (Spain).
 It was constructed in the late 1980s and early 1990s for the 1992 Summer Olympic Games which took place in Barcelona.
 Its construction was devised by Oriol Bohigas, David Mackay, and Albert Puigdomènec as a residential area in the otherwise industrial and working-class district of Poblenou, which underwent regeneration but involved massive expropriation, as well as the destruction of a sizeable portion of the district, including Industrial Revolution factories of architectural value such as Fàbrica Foret.
 It follows essentially the reticular outline of Eixample and Poblenou, with about 2000 new apartments in the area, owned by the mixed public-private company VOSA (Vila Olímpica Societat Anònima).

 Education

 The main campus of Universitat Pompeu Fabra is located between Parc de la Ciutadella and this neighbourhood.
 The buildings are former barracks which underwent restoration simultaneously with the construction of Vila Olímpica.